wso2-incubator/identity-userstore-mongodb/README.md

   </UserStoreManager>
 ```

 10. The format of the `ConnectionURL` is given below.
-In case if the port is not specified, then `27017` will be used as the default port.
+In case if the port is not specified, then `27017` will be used, which is the default port for MongoDB.
 ```
    mongodb://host[:port]/database[?options]
 ```